tocisz/homepage/t/posts_source/002-Driving-stepper-motor.md

 While drinking beer I told my friend about it and some time later as a birthday present I got a broken DVD drive from him.

 Tearing the DVD apart was fun.
 I was most impressed when I discovered lens floating in a strong magnetic field created by two magnets.
-I found an [engineering class materials](http://www.control.lth.se/media/Education/EngineeringProgram/FRTN10/2011/Lec05_DVDplayer_notes2011.pdf) describing this incredible stuff.
+I found an [engineering class materials](http://www.control.lth.se/media/Education/EngineeringProgram/FRTN10/2011/Lec05_DVDplayer_notes2011.pdf) about this incredible stuff.

 > Imagine the following: You are traveling at half the speed of light, along a line
 > from which you may only deviate 1 m.
 The line is not straight but oscillates up to